-The NSA receives high volumes of vehicular traffic at all times of the day.
+Many parts of the Area receive high volumes of vehicular traffic at all times of the day.
 Brompton Road itself is a red route.
-The sheer amount of traffic, combined with the high number of pedestrians, contributes to the saturation of the NSA.
-Figures 3 and 4 in the previous section illustrate the above-average number of accidents involving vehicles in the wider Area including the NSA.
+The sheer amount of traffic, combined with the high number of pedestrians, contributes to the saturation.
+Figures 4 and 5 in section 2 illustrate the above-average number of collisions involving vehicles in the wider Area.